brycewray/hugo-site/content/posts/2022/01/fetching-remote-images-eleventy.md

 {.yellowBox}

 [^1]:	The lone exception—*i.e.*, the only image on the site which doesn’t use this shortcode when the site is running on Eleventy—is the “My pet cat” image sample near the bottom of my post, “[Using Eleventy’s official image plugin](/posts/2021/04/using-eleventys-official-image-plugin/).”
 As that post’s title implies, in such cases this particular image uses a different shortcode that’s based on the [Eleventy Image](https://www.11ty.dev/docs/plugins/image/) plugin.

+---

+### And there’s more (2022-01-26)

+The official Eleventy Twitter account graciously retweeted my announcement of this post and added the following, which I pass along for your further edification:

+{{< tweet user="eleven_ty" id="1486347755404640257" >}}